bibermann/just-kit/README.md

 # ///
 ```

+You can also write your script [directly within the justfile](https://just.systems/man/en/python-recipes-with-uv.html).

 If you do not like those comments, you can instead provide the required configuration
 by running `uv` directly: